pykeen/pykeen/docs/source/tutorial/translational_toy_example.rst

 Toy Example with Translational Distance Models
 ==============================================
-The following tutorial is based on a question originally posed by Prof.
-Heiko Paulheim on the PyKEEN Issue Tracker
+The following tutorial is based on a question originally posed by Heiko Paulheim on the PyKEEN Issue Tracker
 `#97 <https://github.com/pykeen/pykeen/issues/97>`_.